 Battle erupts over South Korean court that will determine the fate of impeached Yoon

-SEOUL, South Korea (AP) — South Korea’s acting leader vowed Tuesday to convey to the world that things are back to normal following parliament’s impeachment of conservative President Yoon Suk Yeol, as rival parties squabble over the appointments of justices who will determine whether to unseat or reinstate him.
+SEOUL, South Korea (AP) — South Korea’s acting leader vowed Tuesday to convey to the world that things are back to normal following parliament’s impeachment of conservative President Yoon Suk Yeol, as rival parties squabble the appointments of court justices who will determine whether to unseat or reinstate Yoon.

 The country’s liberal opposition-controlled parliament voted to impeach Yoon last Saturday over his short-lived Dec.
-3 martial law imposition, suspending Yoon’s presidential powers until the Constitutional Court determines whether he can continue in office.
-If Yoon is dismissed, a national election must be held within two months.
+3 martial law imposition, suspending Yoon’s presidential powers until the Constitutional Court determines whether he can stay in office.
+If Yoon is dismissed, a national election to choose his successor must be held within two months.

 To formally end Yoon’s presidency, the nine-member court panel needs support from at least six justices.
 But since three seats remain vacant following retirements, a unanimous decision in favor of Yoon’s impeachment is required to throw him out of office.

 Three of the court’s nine justices are directly appointed by the president.
-Three others are nominated by the Supreme Court head and another three by the National Assembly, and their appointments by the president have largely been a formality.
+Three others are nominated by the Supreme Court head and another three by the National Assembly, before they are formally appointed by the president in what is widely considered a procedural matter.
 The three seats that are currently open are to be nominated by the National Assembly — two by the Democratic Party and the other by Yoon’s ruling People Power Party.

 The court can rule on Yoon’s case with only the current six justices.
-But the main liberal opposition Democratic Party, which led the impeachment efforts against Yoon, has said it will speed up the process of restoring the court’s all nine justices to promote fairness and public confidence in its ruling.
+But the main liberal opposition Democratic Party, which led the impeachment efforts against Yoon, has said it will speed up the process of restoring the court to its full capacity to promote fairness and public confidence in its ruling.

 PPP floor leader Kweon Seong-dong, a Yoon loyalist, created a stir Tuesday as he voiced his objection to the push to fill the three vacancies.
 He said it would be inappropriate for Han, the acting leader, to appoint justices nominated by parliament, saying such authority solely rests with the president.